 The Government sets the statutory minimum amount that must be withdrawn from the superannuation environment each year in retirement (once funds have been converted to an account based pension).

 Although the calculator does not enforce the statutory minimum retirement income payment amount, you'll be prompted if the target retirement income you’ve specified in the calculator is less than the statutory minimum.
 The calculator assumes that the excess drawdown will be re-invested outside of superannuation (e.g. saved in a bank account), and your superannuation account balance during retirement may be exhausted sooner than the run-out age shown in the calculator (as you will be required to withdraw the statutory minimum amount).
 In this case, the run-out age reflects the age at which both assets remaining in superannuation and the assets re-invested outside of superannuation are exhausted.

-The target income defaults to 75% of your annual after-tax income.
-This can be changed within certain ranges.
+The calculator allows target income to be changed within certain ranges.

 To achieve the target income, the amount drawn from superannuation in retirement is calculated as:

 Target income (which can be specified) less other income (which can be specified) less any Government Age Pension amounts (as calculated by the calculator).

 Where the transfer balance cap is exceeded at the time of retirement, the excess will be invested in an accumulation account and will result in both an accumulation account and a pension account.
 In the scenario where the target income is in excess of the statutory minimum drawdown for the pension, the income will first be drawn from the pension account up to minimum amount and the excess income required to attain the target income will be drawn from the accumulation account.